 WASHINGTON, D.C. — Pension Benefit Guaranty Corp.
 (PBGC) told the U.S. Supreme Court in an April 30 letter that it waives its right to respond to a petition for certiorari asking the proper standard for successor liability for unpaid Employee Retirement Income Security Act pension obligations (September Ends Co., et al. v.
 Pension Benefit Guaranty Corp., No. 18-1265, U.S. Sup.).

 BOSTON — While the exact amount of Massachusetts’ alleged injury from rules granting expanded employers expanded exemptions to the Patient Protection and Affordable Care Act (ACT) may not be known, it stands to reason that it is not zero and provides injury and standing, a First Circuit U.S. Court of Appeal panel held May 2 (Massachusetts v.
 United States Department of Health and Human Services, et al., No. 18-1514, 1st Cir., 2019 U.S. App.
 LEXIS 13293).

-SAN FRANCISCO — An insurer’s denial of coverage for intensive residential health care and substance abuse treatments violated generally accepted standards of care, a federal magistrate judge in California held March 5 in a pair of Employee Retirement Income Security Act class actions (David and Natasha Wit, et al. v.
+SAN FRANCISCO — A judge’s conclusion that an insurer violated the standards of care in denying coverage for intensive residential health care and substance abuse treatments requires changes to its business practices and court instruction on the processing of claims, plaintiffs in two Employee Retirement Income Security Act class actions told a federal judge in California on May 3.
+But in a motion seeking decertification of the class filed the same day, the insurer says the plaintiffs have not shown that common issues dominate the case (David and Natasha Wit, et al. v.
 United Behavioral Health, No. 14-02346, Gary Alexander, et al. v.
 United Behavioral Health, No. 14-5337, N.D.
 Calif.).